Using AMPL Studio |

 AMPL provides a variety of commands like model, solve and display that tell the AMPL modeling system what to do with models and data.
 These commands are not part of AMPL modeling language itself but are intended to be used in an environment where you give a command, wait for the system to display a response, then decide what command to give next.
 In AMPL studio, these commands can be given from the command prompt window.
 Some of these commands are disabled; this is to avoid conflicting with Studio functionalities.
 However, the user can use a full set of AMPL commands in an independent command line windows using the ampl.exe which comes with AMPL Studio.

-The option command displays and sets option values.
+Command prompt window in AMPL Studio.
+The behavior of AMPL commands depends on a variety of options.
+For example: Controlling the display of results, Choosing alternative solvers etc. The option command displays and sets option values.
 Each option has a name and a value that may be a number or a character string.
 For example, the options prompt1 and prompt2 are strings that specify formats.
 The option display_width has a numeric value, which says how many characters wide the output produced by the display command maybe.
+An option command can be issued at the command prompt.
+Example:

 The issue of option command with prompt option changes the prompt from ampl to A>.
+One can set solver options also by using this command.

 To return all options to their default values use the command ‘reset options’.